tsuneko/net4/README.md

 If it doesn't work then ¯\_(ツ)_/¯   _

 Maybe you need to link the Love2D libraries with it on compilation (I really don't remember, I wrote this library a year ago and I am not used to compiling projects with so many dependencies).
 Anyway if you look at how libraries for Love2D are compiled on its mega source then that should help you.

+To be honest, after I learnt about the FFI library for LuaJIT I really wish I wrote this library in lua rather than a cpp compiled linked library.